BRAC University: Financial aid

 BRAC University was founded to support financially disadvantaged students.
 One of the early donors was the BRAC Ford scholarship program.
 The university has developed several scholarship programs for national and international students.
 The Open Society Foundation and the Open Society University Network have supported student activities and education.

 Student life

 The Office of Student Life (OSL) was created in 2019.
 OSL supervises the Department of Career Services, Alumni Affairs, and Clubs & Societies.

 Many of the private university students of Bangladesh live with their parents during their university life.
 However, BRAC University has a mandatory residential semester at their Savar residential campus.

 Student achievements

 On 14 November 2021, Brac University team became the first Bangladeshi team to become champion at Cambridge Intervarsity debate tournament.
-At WUDC 2022, BRAC A consisting of Sourodip Paul and Sajid Asbat Khandaker similarly became the first ever Bangladesh team to become WUDC Champions.